How to Facilitate Testing Accommodations (Instructors)

 Subsequent test dates may be added to the student’s testing schedule in writing (email, fax, etc.) directly from the instructor to Disability Services.
 We must receive information about the new dates no later than two business days prior to the new test date.

-Send final exam dates/times in writing (email, fax, etc.) no later than two weeks prior to the last day of class.
+Send final exam dates and times in writing (email, fax, etc.) no later than two weeks prior to the last day of class.

 If you have pop quizzes, please contact the Testing Coordinator, Donna Hardaway, to coordinate quizzes.
-Send the dates/times for pop quizzes in writing (email, fax, etc.) no later than two business days prior to the quiz date.
+Send the dates and times for pop quizzes in writing (email, fax, etc.) no later than two business days prior to the quiz date.

 If circumstances require a cancellation or other change in a test schedule, this information must be submitted to Disability Services in writing or contact the Testing Coordinator, Donna Hardaway, to coordinate rescheduling the students makeup exam.